SNAD Transient Miner: Finding Missed Transient Events in ZTF DR4 using k-D trees: Data

 \subsection{Simulations}

 We create realistic ZTF simulations using SNANA \citep{Kessler2009}, a catalog-level light curve simulator which includes effects due to telescope characteristics and observational conditions.
 We adopt ZTF data release~3 cadence and magnitude error distribution (see \citealt{Chatterjee2021} for details).
-Among the template models originally developed for the Photometric LSST Astronomical Time-series Classification Challenge \citep[PLAsTiCC, ][]{Kessler2019, Hlozek2020}, we used only type SN~Ia, SN~II, SLSN-I, and TDE.
+Starting from the template models originally developed for the Photometric LSST Astronomical Time-series Classification Challenge \citep[PLAsTiCC, ][]{Kessler2019, Hlozek2020}, we selected those whose light curve were clearly non-periodic and/or with largest probability of being detected (high intrinsic brightness).
+Thus, our final model sample contained only SN~Ia, SN~II, SLSN-I, and TDE.

 For each model, we generated $\sim$50,000\footnote{This number results in a small but sufficient portion of well-sampled simulations located in the bright tail of the peak magnitude distribution.} simulations and imposed a series of quality cuts (SNR $\textgreater$ 5, magnitude limit, $m < 21.5^m$, and a minimum of 100 observations in each of the $zr-$ and $zg-$bands).
-We then chose, among the surviving objects, the seven brightest light curves (3 SLSN-I, 2 SN Ia, 1 SN II and 1 TDE with peak magnitude $\sim$17$^m$) and used these objects as input to our k-D tree (see Section~\ref{sec:method}).
+We then chose, among the surviving objects, the seven brightest light curves (3 SLSN-I, 1 SN Ia, 1 SN II and 2 TDE with peak magnitude $\sim$17$^m$) and used these objects as input to our k-D tree (see Section~\ref{sec:method}).
 An example of a ZTF SN Ia simulation is given in Fig.~\ref{fig:snia_sim}.